-Yoghurt (yogurt) is well known as a highly preferred product among foods around the world [1].
-This substance production has began centuries ago; therefor several hypothesises illustrates how the first synthesis of yoghurt took place through the course of history [2].
+Yoghurt (yogurt) is well known as a highly preferred product among foods around the world [1-2].
+This substance production has began centuries ago; therefor several hypothesises illustrates how the first synthesis of yoghurt took place through the course of history [3].
 Milk was fermented in ancient times to prevent it from spoiling.
 Although no record of the earliest fermentation of milk exists, it is considered to have occurred in the Middle East prior to the Phoenicians' life.
-[3] The stages of yoghurt manufacture have been passed down from the old to the young.
-There is no doubt that yoghurt is a legacy, particularly in recent years, with the advancement of technology in the food business, the consistency, flavor, and density of yoghurt have acquired a specific standard.
-[3] Yoghurt
+[4] The stages of yoghurt manufacture have been passed down from the old to the young.
+There is no doubt that yoghurt is a legacy, particularly in recent years, with the advancement of technology in the food business, the consistency, flavor, and density of yoghurt have acquired a

-1 Istanbul Protein Research and Inovation Center, Uskudar University, 34662-Uskudar, Istanbul, Turkey.
+&lt;sup>1 Istanbul Protein Research and Inovation Center, Uskudar University, 34662-Uskudar, Istanbul, Turkey.

-2 Department of Analytical Chemistry, Faculty of Pharmacy, Istanbul University, 34116-Beyazit, Istanbul, Turkey production, in general, is a modification of the original compounds of the milk, application of pasteurization to the yoghurt mixture, fermentation by incubating at optimum temperature, cooling; adding flavor or fruits can be achieved as an additional step [4].
-According to the Codex standard published by the FAO/ WHO (The Food and Agriculture Organization of the United Nations/ World Health Organization), it is obtained because of fermentation of milk thanks to some lactic acid bacteria [5].
+&lt;sup>2 Department of Analytical Chemistry, Faculty of Pharmacy, Istanbul University, 34116-Beyazit, Istanbul, Turkey specific standard.
+[4] Yoghurt production, in general, is a modification of the original compounds of the milk, application of pasteurization to the yoghurt mixture, fermentation by incubating at optimum temperature, cooling; adding flavor or fruits can be achieved as an additional step [5-6].
+According to the Codex standard published by the FAO/ WHO (The Food and Agriculture Organization of the United Nations/ World Health Organization), it is obtained because of fermentation of milk thanks to some lactic acid bacteria [7].

-3 Department of Molecular Biology and Genetics, Uskudar University, 34662-Uskudar, Istanbul, Turkey.
+&lt;sup>3 Department of Molecular Biology and Genetics, Uskudar University, 34662-Uskudar, Istanbul, Turkey.
 Corresponding Author: Tunc Catal, e-mail: tunc.catal@uskudar.edu.tr

 Streptococcus thermophilus is a gram-positive bacterium.
 Streptococcus thermophilus is a fermentative facultative anaerobe.
 It does not move and does not form endospore.
 It has an optimum growth temperature range of 35-42 °C. It is also classified as lactic acid bacteria.
 Streptococcus thermophilus is found in products of fermented milk and is often used in yoghurt production.
 The major bacterium used in yoghurt manufacturing is Lactobacillus delbrueckii subsp. bulgaricus.
 It can also be present in naturally fermented foods.
 Stamen Grigoro, a Bulgarian scientist, discovered Lactobacillus delbrueckii subsp. bulgaricus bacterium in 1905.
 Lactobacillus delbrueckii subsp. bulgaricus bacteria generate lactic acid by feeding on lactose.
-The optimal temperature range for Lactobacillus delbrueckii subsp. bulgaricus' growth is 43-46 °C [6].
+The optimal temperature range for Lactobacillus delbrueckii subsp. bulgaricus' growth is 43-46 °C [8-9].
 Streptococcus thermophilus and Lactobacillus delbrueckii subsp. bulgaricus are yoghurt fermenting lactic acid bacteria.
 These two kinds of bacteria have a symbiotic connection.
-Streptococcus thermophilus multiplies fast at the start of fermentation, generating pyruvic acid, formic acid, and carbon dioxide [7].
+Streptococcus thermophilus multiplies fast at the start of fermentation, generating pyruvic acid, formic acid, and carbon dioxide [10].
 Lactobacillus delbrueckii subsp. bulgaricus's growth is aided by pyruvic acid, formic acid, and carbon dioxide.
 Lactobacillus delbrueckii subsp. bulgaricus hydrolyzes milk protein at the same time.
-Streptococcus thermophilus grows as a result of this occurrence.
+Streptococcus thermophilus grows as a result of this occurrence [11].
 Bacterial cultures produce lactic acid from lactose, the primary carbohydrate in milk, during the fermentation process.
-Lowering the pH and protein levels in milk causes coagulation because milk has a solidgel-like structure [8].
-Milk components; it is broken down into carbonyl compounds, nonvolatile acids, and volatile acids [9].
+Lowering the pH and protein levels in milk causes coagulation because milk has a solid-gel-like structure [12].
+Milk components; it is broken down into carbonyl compounds, nonvolatile acids, and volatile acids [13].
 Acetaldehyde, acetone, acetoin, diacetyl, and acetate are a few examples.
-These contribute to the distinctive flavor of yoghurt [10].
+These contribute to the distinctive flavor of yoghurt [14-15].